hanishkvc/prgs-sdr-kspecanal/README.rst

 normal signal level plot as well as a heat map with historic data.

-The signal level plot contains the Max level seen till then and the average level seen till then, by default.
+The signal level plot contains the Max level seen till then and the average (default, else user selected scanRangeCumuMode) level seen till then, by default.

 Normal
 --------